minio/asm2plan9s/README.md

     BYTE $0xc4; BYTE $0xc1; BYTE $0x71; BYTE $0xd4; BYTE $0xc0   // VPADDQ  XMM0,XMM1,XMM8
 ```

 The instruction to be assembled needs to start with a `//` at position **66** precisely.
-The preceeding characters will be overwitten by the correct sequence (irrespective of its contents).
+The preceding characters will be overwitten by the correct sequence (irrespective of its contents).

 Long instructions
 -----------------